aai-institute/beyond-jupyter/refactoring-journey/step04-model-specific-pipelines/README.md

 models (with suffix `_orig`), preparing for the future case where we will have several additional models.

+## Are Sklearn Pipelines the Final Answer?

+While using sklearn pipeline objects allow for the definition of model-specific data processing, this concept only appears as an interim solution here.

+The reader might ask the simple question `Why?`, so we would like to elaborate on this.

+Although the sklearn pipeline concept introduces a new abstraction, namely the sklearn `fit/transform` protocol, the resulting code still has more or less a procedural character.
+We are chaining operations encapsulated in objects, which implement the bespoken protocol.

 ## Principles Addressed in this Step